ABOUT WANDSWORTH SCHOOL

 Even with this small change, our special children and their families will still receive the same high-quality service, care and education that they are used to.
 Our new comers will be hard-pressed to find a facility filled with more love, light, knowledge and educational passion than what is offered at Wandsworth Special Needs School, the Gauteng LSEN School of Choice - embracing your special needs child.

 Sue gained a Bachelor of Physical Education at Wits in 1996, majoring in Psychology, Physical Education, and later, English through UNISA.
-Sue attained distinctions in her teaching subjects and was awarded 'Student of the Year' in 1996.
-She was offered a teaching post at Rand Park High School in the English, Phys.
-Ed. and Life Orientation Departments and was elected as a school counselor, before traveling to the UK with her husband in June 2000.
+Sue also completed her Montessori diploma through the North American Montessori Centre.
+After finishing her studies, Sue taught at Rand Park High School and served as a school counsellor for four years.